Khushi5-cloud/OIBSIP/README.md

 # OIBSIP

 This repository is the part of Oasis Infobyte Internship of Web Development.
-I have done Level 2 tasks and put them all to this repository.
+This repo contain Task-1(Calculator), Task-2(Tribute Page) and Task-3(ToDo WebApp).